 My book is called Marbled, Swirled and Layered, an Exploration of Flavor, Color and Texture and it’s a baking cookbook about flavor combinations.
 It’ll have recipes for swirled brownies, layered cookie bars, marbled cakes and much more.
 All with fabulous flavor combinations and easy step-by-step technique photos.
 Each recipe (nearly all of which have never appeared on this blog) will also have alternative recipes and suggestions for different flavor combinations using the same basic recipe so you can truly make the desserts your own.

-In addition there’ll be a whole chapter on how to convert all the recipes to gluten free using commercial available gluten-free flour mixes as well as custom blend gluten-free flour mixes.
+In addition there’ll be a chapter on how to convert all the recipes to gluten free using commercial available gluten-free flour mixes as well as custom blend gluten-free flour mixes.
 I’ll also be sprinkling in baking tips and other information on how to improve your baking and punch up the flavor on all your baked goods.
-Oh and I’ll be photographing the book as well!

 My agent (the amazing Stacey Glick of Dystel & Goderich Literary Management) sold my book last month, right before Christmas (Best.
 Christmas.
 Ever.) and now I’m in full-blown recipe developing mode.
 The book is scheduled for

 Fall of 2015 [Edited: actually it's been moved out to Fall of 2016], to be released by Houghton Mifflin Harcourt and edited by the fabulous Justin Schwartz.
 If you’re not familiar with the Houghton Mifflin Harcourt, perhaps you’re familiar with some of their authors like Dorie Greenspan, Rose Levy Beranbaum, Francois Payard and my pastry idol Sherry Yard.
 And soon to be me.
 Whaaat?!?!
 Yes!!!
 It’s true.